 - In the Script tab, examine how the different parameters are used to construct the setup.
 In particular, the LC rotation attribute is defined with a spatial variation where the vector defining the direction of the LC long axis is set as a function of the spatial dimension X.

-During the fabrication process of a LC cell, the default orientation of the molecules is defined by a photo-alignment layer.
+During the fabrication process of an LC cell, the default orientation of the molecules is defined by a photo-alignment layer.
 In the simulation setup, the spatial variation is set according to a cycloidal pattern so that the angle between the long axis of the LC molecules and the x-axis is as follows:

 $$\theta (x) = \cos(\frac{\pi x}{\Lambda})$$